-- 8.5.1.
-Tricks Standards and General Requirements. - 8.5.1.1.
+8.5.1.
+Tricks Standards and General Requirements.

+- 8.5.1.1.
 A trick = slalom move normally performed on a cone line which can be identified by the Judge.
-The tricks can be executed on any number of cones, but minimum number of cones for the trick to be validated by Judge without any penalties 4 cones (or 3 spinning rotations). - 8.5.1.2.
+The tricks can be executed on any number of cones, but minimum number of cones for the trick to be validated by Judge without any penalties 4 cones (or 3 spinning rotations).
+If a trick is not performed on 4 cones or 3 spinning rotation, a judge will still count it as a trick but will decrease the value of the trick. - 8.5.1.2.
 Transitions, switching foot or changing directions from one trick to another trick of the same or different family are allowed.
 However, the transition should be done without pause to be validated. - 8.5.2.
 The trick families are also taken into account by Judges.
-It's not mandatory for the Skater to use all the tricks families but the judges compare not only tricks quality, length, speed, clearness etc., but also a variety to compare the skaters in a group. - 8.5.2.1.
+It's not mandatory for the Skater to use all the tricks families but the judges compare not only tricks quality, length, speed, clearness etc., but also a variety to compare the skaters in a group.

+8.5.2.1.
 Sitting tricks: